yrzgithub/YTStreamer2.0/README.md

   8. Shows Lyrics in app or browser etc...

-  Note : This app gives its best in android 11 and android 12.
+  Note : This app gives its best in android 11 or above.

   Languages used : java, python, xml.